efornara/jbit/README.md

 JBit
 ====

+JBit is two projects in one:

+1. JBit is a 6502 assembler / simulator for Linux(-like) computers and gadgets
+that gives you easy access to a simplified subset of their kernel (read, fork, exec, etc...).
+A limited executable is also available for Windows.
+(Native Version)

+2. JBit is small java application for old feature phones (MIDlet) that gives you a programmable 8-bit microcomputer.
+You can edit, save, run and debug assembly (6502) programs directly on your phone.
+(J2ME Version)

+## Getting JBit

 There is usually no need for you to build JBit from source.

 If you are looking for the J2ME version of JBit (for feature phones),